 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-There is a gate on the boundary fence between the subject property and adjacent neighbour.
-This is assumed to be for bin access.
-Rights and liabilities can be legally confirmed by reference to the Title Deeds.
+There is a telegraph pole within the rear garden grounds.
+Rights and liabilities regarding access can be legally confirmed by reference to the Title Deeds.

 Estimated reinstatement cost for insurance purposes